 Soon it will be Purim with much to do to prepare.
-If you haven’t already discovered the sanity-saving benefits of using a checklist, here’s the perfect opportunity to try one out.
-Why is my checklist different from all other checklists?
+If you haven’t already discovered the SANITY-SAVING BENEFITS of using a CHECKLIST, here’s the perfect opportunity to try one out.
+Why is this checklist different from all other checklists?
 Because this list addresses the ORGANIZATION ASPECTS of Purim and being organized will INCREASE JOY and REDUCE STRESS.
 Isn’t that what we want in a holiday (plus some chocolate with zero calories…)?

 - MAKE SPACE.
 Purge your refrigerator.
 Get rid of any forgotten leftovers or expired items.
 If you encounter any science experiments growing in the back of the fridge, be happy to have discovered them before Pesach cleaning.

 - DESIGNATE.
 Choose a shelf in the refrigerator for perishables and drinks that will be used for Purim only and keep them separate from the things you normally store in there.

 - CREATE A SHOPPING LIST.
 Use a shopping list and shop ASAP.
 Some of you may choose to shop before Shabbos for everything you need but in the event you didn’t, write down what you need to purchase for the seuda, drinks, mishloach manot, and disposable items, etc. I also like to include HEALTHY NOSH to counteract all the non healthy nosh that will be ingested.
 NOTE: The grocery store will be packed with shoppers.
 Keep in mind that a chik-chak shopping trip most likely won’t happen.